 All students are required to attend an orientation prior to the first day of classes.
-The mandatory orientation sessions for the 2014 spring clinics are as follows:
+The mandatory orientation sessions for the 2014 summer/fall clinics are as follows:

 - Consumer Protection & Litigation Clinics: Wednesday, May 21, 2014, to Friday, May 23, 2014

 - Mediation Clinic: Tuesday, August 12, 2014, to Friday, August 15, 2014

 - Consumer Protection & Litigation Clinics: Wednesday, August 13, 2014, to Friday, August 15, 2014

 - Low Income Taxpayer Clinic: Friday, August 15, 2014

 Legal Clinic students have the responsibility of assisting real clients under the close supervision of clinic faculty.¬† The education in the legal clinic centers on experience at all levels of case development.¬† Students work on their cases as if they were a practicing attorney.¬† All students will be required to have set clinic hours each week, along with their individual class requirements.¬† Each student is assigned at least one case, however, most students are assigned two or more cases over the semester depending on the complexity of the caseload and time involved.¬† Because the clinics deal with real cases, proper precautions to avoid conflicts of interest must be taken; please review the Conflict of Interest section for your chosen clinic.¬† If you have a question about whether the conflict of interest policy applies to your situation, please note your concern on the back of this form.